 June 10, 2021

 Brella was able to pivot its intent-driven intelligent matchmaking system to a virtual event platform in 2020.
-Despite 4x growth in 2020, it opted to take on additional funding in order to build further capabilities.
+Despite 4x growth in 2020, it opted for additional funding to build further capabilities.
 Brella is keen to stay away from offering long lists of features to instead focus on its unique selling proposition as a networking-focused hybrid event platform.

 June 3, 2021